kiwix/kiwix-js-pwa/README.md

 **Kiwix is an offline browser for Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, and many other sites and resources.
 It makes knowledge available, in many different languages, to people with limited or no Internet access.
 The software and the content are free for anyone to use.
-Get the app and download your choice of offline content (a ZIM archive, which can be downloaded free in-app).
+Get the app and download your choice of offline content (ZIM archives, which can be downloaded free in-app).
 There are hundreds of multilingual archives to choose from, on many different topics and subjects.
 Build a whole digital library of offline knowledge!**